 Preheat the oven to 200°C (400°F).

 Put the butter and flour in a bowl and rub them together using your fingertips , until they resemble breadcrumbs.
 You can also do this in a food processor, if you prefer.
 Add the salt and cayenne, then knead in the cheese until combined.
 Roll into a ball.

 Tear off a couple of sheets of baking paper, about 30cm (12in) square.
 Divide the dough in half and place each half in the centre of each piece of baking paper.
 Roll into a sausage shape, using the paper as a casing.
 Twist the ends to seal and place in the fridge for an hour to chill and harden (if you’re going to store one of the rolls in the freezer, wrap well in plastic wrap first).

 Slice discs off of the dough, about 7 – 8mm (1/3 in) thick, and place on a baking tray lined with baking paper.
 Bake for 15 minutes or until they are golden.
-Turn out onto a wire rack to cool before storing in an airtight container.
+Turn the cheese biscuits out onto a wire rack to cool before storing in an airtight container.

 We love this Fig, Brie and Rosemary Tart, where oozing brie meets sweet, fattened figs. This tart is neither very sweet nor very savoury.
 You could serve it for lunch with a green salad, or for dessert with sweet yoghurt.

 These blue cheese straws are a great opener for a dinner party.
 Using a dry crumbly blue will ensure the straws don’t become too soft after baking.